Welcome to the Caledon Hills Bruce Trail Club!

 We invite you to become a member of the Bruce Trail Conservancy, with the Caledon Hills Club as your primary Club.
 Your membership helps us to maintain and secure the Bruce Trail for future generations.

 We also invite you to join an organized hike.
-Please go to the Hiking section from the Home page to select your area of interest.
+Please go to the Hiking section from the menu at the top of the page to select your area of interest.

 We have many volunteer opportunities for you to use your skills, meet new people with similar interests or learn new skills.